cboyd0319/BazBOM/README.md

 bazbom scan --bazel-targets-query 'kind(java_binary, //services/...)'
 ```

-**Tested on 5000+ target monorepos.** Works with Maven, Gradle, and Bazel in the same repo.
+**Handles 5000+ target monorepos.** Works with Maven, Gradle, and Bazel in the same repo.

 ### 2. **Cuts noise by 70-90% with reachability analysis**